-- 370 In the CNP version of the model Broadleaf trees coverage declined in tropical and subtropical latitudes (Fig. 6) with the largest changes located in South East Asia, Africa and South America.
+In the CNP version of the model Broadleaf trees coverage declined in tropical and subtropical latitudes (Fig. 6) with the largest changes located in South East Asia, Africa and South America.
 The reduction of vegetation biomass ranged from 6-20 % in South America and Africa, while a higher reduction of 20-30% was present in South Eastern Asia.
-The magnitude of continental difference can be attributed with the base internal vegetation biomass model version bias (Mengis et al. , 2020).
-Additionally, CN and CNP show a shift of coverage where broadleaf trees is taken over by C3 grass. - 375 Needleleaf trees were reduced in North America and Europe.
+The magnitude of continental difference can be attributed with the base internal vegetation biomass model version bias (Mengis et al., 2020).
+Additionally, CN and CNP show a shift of coverage where broadleaf trees is taken over by C3 grass.

+In the case of needleleaf trees this shift is observed to happen in North America and Europe.
 Both CN and CNP simulations vegetation carbon resulted in a decrease of vegetation biomass with 456 Pg C and 525 Pg C respectively compared to baseline simulation (594 Pg C), similar to Zaehle et al. (2010).
 Overall CNP shows a high correlation with all PFTs coverage when compared with Poulter et al. (2015) PFTs dataset.
 In tropical regions our model seems to represent vegetation closely to the data (Fig. 7, 8).